 On a plate sprinkle the burger seasoning and roll the balls in the seasoning to coat them.

-Proceed to cook the burgers how you like in the skillet or on the grill.
+Proceed to cook the burgers by pressing them down into patties, or however you like, in the skillet or on the grill.

 NOTE: I like to cook my burgers on the stovetop in a large skillet smash burger style.
 If you want to make them this way, use two spatulas or a burger press to press down on the balls and thin them out to about 1/4 inch thick.
 Cook on each side for 5 minutes until they are your preferred doneness.